PBCAR/Visualizations/README.md

 # Visualizations
-A repository of scripts that can be used to create some of the most popular data visualizations at PBCAR
+A repository of scripts that can be used to create some of the newest data visualizations techniques (and the most popular at PBCAR!).
+These scripts and accompanying documentation (such as this READ ME file) are intended for non-R users.

 ## Rain Cloud Plots